Most enterprise-level organizations expect a strategy for SEO before the fiscal year begins.

 Setting a strategy on finding an agency and/or consultant is key, and once you have one be sure to have a solid plan to utilize them throughout the year.

-Falling in-line with the strategic recommendations in this article, your hires can take on each aspect as a specialization and turn into team leads as you grow.
+Falling in line with the strategic recommendations in this chapter, your hires can take on each aspect as a specialization and turn into team leads as you grow.

 If you avoid thinking hierarchy and lean more towards roles and responsibilities, then your enterprise SEO will benefit and your team will be a strong unit in the long run.